stheoulle/dev-sys-2427/docs/architecture.md

 ## Components and Modules

 - **main.rs**: The entry point of the application.
-It manages the game loop, user interaction, and orchestrates calls to other functions.
-- **Board Management**: Functions for creating, displaying, and updating the game board.
-These ensure the board state is always valid and user-friendly.
-- **User Input**: Functions to handle player character selection and move input, including validation to prevent invalid moves.
-- **AI Logic**: Implements the minimax algorithm for the AI to choose optimal moves, making the game challenging for the player.
-- **Win/Draw Detection**: Functions to check for win conditions and detect draws, ensuring the game ends appropriately.

-This modular architecture separates concerns, making the code easier to maintain and extend.
-Each module has a clear responsibility, which improves readability and testability.
+It only calls the main game function from the library.
+- **lib.rs**: Contains all core game logic, including board management, user input, AI (minimax), win/draw detection, and utility functions.
+This separation allows for easier testing and reuse.
+- **tests/game_tests.rs**: Integration tests for the main game logic, ensuring correctness of board operations, win/draw detection, and utility functions.
+Tests are written using Rust's standard test framework and import functions from `lib.rs`.

+This architecture follows Rust best practices by separating the executable entry point from the library code, and by keeping tests in a dedicated folder.
+It improves maintainability, testability, and clarity.

 ## Usage